-When there is a shortening of the limb, the body compensates by tilting pelvis down, equinus position of the foot and flexion of the opposite lower limb at the hip and knee
+When there is a shortening of the limb, the body compensates by tilting the pelvis down, equinus position of the foot and flexion of the opposite lower limb at the hip and knee.

 True and Apparent Leg Length

-True length is the measurement taken from the anterior superior iliac spine to tip of medial malleolus while both lower limbs are in identical positions and the pelvis is square.
+True length is the measurement taken from the anterior superior iliac spine to the tip of medial malleolus while both lower limbs are in identical positions and the pelvis is square.
 Please note that identical position of the lower limb is and pelvis squaring is very important because the upper reference point ASIS [anterior superior iliac spine] is outside the limb and any change in the position can affect the length.

-Actual true limb length should be measured from mid of head of femur to medial malleolus but lack of reference point makes us select anterosuperior iliac spine, an easy to locate reference point.
+Actual true limb length should be measured from mid of head of the femur to medial malleolus but lack of reference point makes us select anterosuperior iliac spine, an easy to locate reference point.

 Apparent length is measured in a similar way with following differences

 - The pelvis is not squared

 - The limbs are not brought into identical position

 - The upper reference point is common [xiphisternum, umbilicus]

 In nutshell, the deformity is left as such and limb length is measured from a common point such as xiphisternum or umbilicus.

-For finding the apparent and true shortening, both the limbs are measured separately and difference of the measurements is calculated.
+For finding the apparent and true shortening, both the limbs are measured separately and the difference of the measurements is calculated.
 Apparent shortening means the difference between apparent leg lengths of two limbs.

-True shortening means difference between two true lengths.
+True shortening means the difference between two true lengths.